Related Posts

 Peptide-based agents are designed to interact with specific proteins or signaling molecules involved in the pathogenesis of muscular dystrophy.
 These agents can modulate various cellular processes to promote muscle regeneration, reduce inflammation, and improve overall muscle function.
 The precise mechanism of action may vary depending on the specific peptide and its target.

-Some key mechanisms by which peptide-based agents work in muscular dystrophy include:
+Some critical mechanisms by which peptide-based agents work in muscular dystrophy include:

-– Promotion of muscle regeneration: Peptide-based agents can stimulate the production and differentiation of muscle stem cells (satellite cells), leading to enhanced muscle repair and regeneration.
+– Promotion of muscle regeneration: Peptide-based agents can stimulate the production and differentiation of muscle stem cells (satellite cells), enhancing muscle repair and regeneration.

 – Modulation of inflammation: Inflammatory processes play a significant role in the progression of muscular dystrophy.
 Peptide-based agents can regulate immune responses and reduce excessive inflammation within muscle tissue.